duderdice/agl-docker-worker/README.md

 When running a 'docker build':

 * Docker instantiates a new container based on the latest Debian image
-* Docker copies the current directory inside the container in /root/INSTALL
+* Docker copies the INSTALL folder inside the container in /root/INSTALL
 * then it runs the setup script /root/INSTALL/docker/setup_image.sh

 In turn, this setup script will: